Daniel-KM/Omeka-S-module-Lockout/README.md

 Limit Login Attempts (module for Omeka S)
 =========================================

-[Limit Login Attempts] is a module for [Omeka S] that limit rate of login attempts, including by way of cookies, for each IP. it is fully customizable.
+[Limit Login Attempts] is a module for [Omeka S] that limits the rate of login attempts for each IP (not by auth cookie) in order to avoid brute-force attacks.

 This module is a full rewrite of a [plugin for WordPress], create by Johan Eenfeldt (johanee).